joshgerdes/jekyll-uno/_posts/2022-12-11-microsoft-devbox-wrapped-in-a-bow.md

 ##### Create a Virtual Network Connection and link to Dev Center

-Now that we have our Dev Center and our Virtual Network - it's time to make a Network connection - this connection will be used by Dev Center - to allow our Dev Boxes to connect to the Virtual Network - and to select your Virtual Machine identification _(i.e. Azure Active Directory, or Hybrid Azure Active Directory)_.
+Now that we have our Dev Center and our Virtual Network - it's time to make a Network connection - this connection will be used by Dev Center - to allow our Dev Boxes to connect to the Virtual Network - and to select your Virtual Machine identification _(i.e. Microsoft Entra ID, or Hybrid Microsoft Entra ID)_.

  1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal"){:target="_blank"}
  2. Click **+ Create a resource.**
  3. Type in: **Network Connection,** find and click **Create**
  4. ![Create Network Connection ](/uploads/azuredevbox-createnetworkconnectionmarketplace.png "Create Network Connection ")
- 5. As I will be using Azure Active Directory joined Virtual Machines, I will ensure that the Domain join type is: **Azure Active Directory join**.
+ 5. As I will be using Microsoft Entra ID joined Virtual Machines, I will ensure that the Domain join type is: **Microsoft Entra ID join**.
  6. For the **Network connection name**, I will select: ProductionVNETAADJConnection
  7. I will select my Virtual Network and subnet, which the Dev Box will be placed into.
  8. ![Create Azure Network Connection ](/uploads/azuredevbox-createnetworkconnectionbasicspage.png "Create Azure Network Connection ")